oaltawil/LAPS/README.md

     </ol>
     </li>
     <li><H3>Install the LAPS Client-Side Extension on all managed computers</H3>
-    Use Group Policy Software Installation or an Endpoint Configuration/Management Product, such as Microsoft Endpoint Manager, to silently install the LAPS Windows Installer package to all computers: msiexec.exe /i LAPS.x64.msi /q
+    Use Group Policy Software Installation or an Endpoint Configuration/Management Product, such as Microsoft Endpoint Manager, to silently install the LAPS Windows Installer package to all computers: "msiexec.exe /i LAPS.x64.msi /q"
     </li>
   </ol>
 </p>